Maury Chaykin: Career

 Chaykin portrayed the colorful bookie Frank Perlin opposite Philip Seymour Hoffman's compulsive gambler Dan Mahowny in Owning Mahowny, a film that critic Roger Ebert named as one of the ten best of 2003.
 In 2006, Chaykin appeared in an episode of the Ken Finkleman miniseries At the Hotel and received a Gemini Award for best performance by an actor in a guest role.
-He had a semi-recurring role in the HBO series Entourage, as volatile movie producer Harvey Weingard, a send-up of the disgraced producer Harvey Weinstein.
+He had a semi-recurring role in the HBO series Entourage, as volatile movie producer Harvey Weingard, an inspiration of the soon-to-be disgraced producer Harvey Weinstein.
 He also appeared as Stan Deane, father of Kevin Zegers' character Woody Deane, in the 2006 romantic comedy It's a Boy Girl Thing.

 Chaykin starred as Sam Blecher, the owner of a family-run driving school in Winnipeg, in the first two seasons (2008–2010) of the Canadian comedy-drama television series Less Than Kind.
 The series received the 2010 Gemini Award for Best Comedy Program or Series.

 "Sam is an out-of-control, good-hearted, big-hearted person who just can't quite get it right with his family," Chaykin told Q radio interviewer Jian Ghomeshi in April 2010.
 "He's full of love but he can't express it.
 But what he does express is anxiety, desperation, and the need to dominate, which is kind of pathetic."
 Asked whether he liked the character, Chaykin replied, "I love him.
 I do, I really do, and it's the same kind of love that a person has for family — where you see their foibles but at the same time you embrace them because they are a part of you.
 And Sam certainly is a part of me."

-In 2011 Chaykin posthumously received the ACTRA Toronto Award for Outstanding Performance — Male for his performance as Sam Blecher in Less Than Kind.
+In 2011, Chaykin posthumously received the ACTRA Toronto Award for Outstanding Performance — Male for his performance as Sam Blecher in Less Than Kind.
 He had been nominated for the award in 2003, for his portrayal of Nero Wolfe.

+Personal life

+Chaykin's first marriage, to Canadian producer Ilana Frank, ended in divorce.
+He was subsequently married to Canadian actress Susannah Hoffmann, with whom he had one daughter, Rose.
+Best known for having played Jen Pringle in the Anne of Avonlea series, Hoffmann had a supporting role in a 2002 episode of the television series A Nero Wolfe Mystery, in which Chaykin starred.

+Chaykin was a dual citizen of the United States and Canada.

+Critical appraisal

+Writing for the Toronto International Film Festival, Brian D. Johnson summarized Chaykin's screen persona as "[bringing] an unnerving edge to whatever character he plays, a disturbing sense of dissociation.
+But while all his roles are weird, each is weird in its own way.
+Modifying his signature from one role to the next, Chaykin gives the impression of creating the character as the camera rolls."

+Bruce Weber of The New York Times posthumously described Chaykin as "a ubiquitous character actor who specialized in comic roles with disturbing undertones and disturbing roles with comic undertones."